learn-co-curriculum/technical-assignment-best-practices/README.md

 Other rules:
 - Make sure you’ve tested it twice, thrice, dozens of times before you submit.
-- Show it to a friend (or a few friends).
-See what they think.
 - Make sure your submission satisfies all the minimum requirements

-In some cases, you may find that your final product is a little off, or not what you were hoping to submit.
-Some companies are looking at more than just the code itself, and it can be beneficial to provide well written instructions (e.g. ReadMe) or comments walking readers through what you have created.
-In the event that your product could not be completed, or lacked a specific feature, include that content.
-Let employers know what you would have done differently, added/removed, or problem solved to strengthen your final code.

 ## Record It!

 **If there are a lot of features, elements, or a flow to navigating your app or project, record a video!**

 Videos are great for showcasing everything you built and adding context behind your choices.

-- If you built a CRUD app, spend a minute showing the upload and download functions as you narrate the steps.
-- If you built an API, show the different responses you get when you hit different endpoints or send different payloads.
-- etc.

 ## How to Handle Feedback